Change-Point Testing for Risk Measures in Time Series: Simulations

 \section{Simulations}

-We perform a simulation study to investigate the finite sample performance of ES confidence interval construction using the sectioning and self-normalization methods (Section \ref{S3p1}) as well as upper tail change detection (Section \ref{S3p2}) using ES.
-We consider two data generating processes, AR(1): $X_{i+1} = \phi X_i + \epsilon_i$ and ARCH(1): $X_{i+1} = \sqrt{\beta + \lambda X_i^2}\epsilon_i$.
-We take the innovations $\epsilon_i$ to be i.i.d. standard normal, and we use parameters $\phi = 0.5$, $\beta = 1$ and $\lambda = 0.3$.
-The stationary distribution of the AR(1) process is mean-zero normal with variance $1/(1-\phi^2)$.
-According to \cite{embrechts_etal1997}, the above choice of parameters for the ARCH(1) process yields a stationary distribution $F$ with right tail $1-F(x) \sim x^{-8.36}$ as $x \to \infty$.
+We perform an extensive simulation study to investigate the finite-sample performance of ES confidence interval construction using the sectioning and self-normalization methods (Section \ref{S3p1}) as well as upper tail change detection (Sections \ref{S3p2} and \ref{S3p3}) using ES.
+Our simulations are based on a widely used and practically relevant data-generating process for modeling financial time series, namely Generalized Autoregressive Conditional Heteroskedasticity (GARCH) models.
+Specifically, in the main text we consider